 Committed to the concept of lifelong learning, the Department schedules these non-credit courses in the evenings, on weekends, and during daytime hours convenient for adults.
 Programs are offered at all four campuses and at various extension center locations.
-In addition, the Division offers courses online via the Internet.
-Currently, among the Continuing Education Department offerings are non-credit certificate programs in Cisco Networking CCNA/CCNP, Management, Microsoft Office Professional, Six Sigma, Real Estate Sales, American Sign Language, Pharmacy Certified Technician, Child Development Associate (CDA) Program, Substitute Teacher Specialist, Practical Accounting, Human Resource Management, Administrative Assistant, Interior Design, Electronics Technician, and Medical Billing and Coding Professional.
-Certificate programs are also available in Event Planning, Certified Bookkeeper, U.S. Customs Broker Test Preparation, Personal Trainer National Certification, Patient Care Technician, Certified Phlebotomy Technician, Certified EKG Technician, A+ Hardware and Śoftware, Comptia Network, and Facility Management Professional.
+In addition, courses are offered on-line.
+Currently, among the Continuing Education Department offerings are noncredit certificate programs in Six Sigma, Real Estate Sales, Certified Pharmacy Technician, Child Development Associate (CDA) Program, Substitute Teacher Specialist, Human Resource Management, Uniform Construction Code, and Medical Billing and Coding Professional.
+Certificate programs are also available in Certified Bookkeeper, CISCO Certified Networking Associate (CCNA), Personal Trainer National Certification, Patient Care Technician, Certified Phlebotomy Technician, Certified EKG Technician, CompTIA A+ Hardware and Software and Network +, Facility Management Professional and the American Society of Administrative Professionals - Professional Administrative Certification of Excellence (PACE).

 Youth programs are offered on Saturdays during the spring and fall on a variety of topics such as SAT Preparation, reading and math enhancement.
 In addition, the department offers a wide variety of half day programs during the summer.
-College for Teens is a career-oriented program that provides academic enrichment, and career exploration training for teens funded by the Union County Freeholders.
-This is offered as an intensive program in the summer.
+College for Teens is a career-oriented program that provides academic enrichment, and career exploration training for teens funded by the Union County Board of Chosen Freeholders.
 Continuing Education operates as a Regional Cisco Networking Academy.
-It provides extensive preparation for the Certified Cisco Networking Associate (CCNA) and Certified Cisco Networking Professional (CCNP) designation(s).
-Continuing Education also offers the New Pathways to Teaching in New Jersey (NPTNJ) program in conjunction with the New Jersey City University.
-NPTNJ is an alternate route New Jersey teacher certification pro-gram.
+It provides extensive preparation for the CISCO Certified Networking Associate (CCNA) designation.
+Continuing Education also offers the New Pathways to Teaching in New Jersey (NPTNJ) program in conjunction with New Jersey City University.
+NPTNJ is an alternate route New Jersey teacher certification program.
 Students are able to obtain New Jersey teacher certification upon completion of the program.
 For further information, write, email, or call the Continuing Education Department at Union County College, 1033 Springfield Avenue, Cranford, NJ 07016, coned@ucc.edu, (908) 709-7600.